igoralmeidab/blog/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Social Psychologist specialised in Cultural Psychology.
+I am a Cultural Psychologist, a Social Psychologist specialised in culture.
 I have experience conducting experiments, analysing data, writing up and presenting results.
 I have done experiments in English, Portuguese and Japanese.
-Most of my experiments involve some sort of data analysis ('data science', if you will), such as analysis of public (large) datasets and text analysis.
+Most of my experiments involve some sort of data analysis/data science, such as analysis of public (large) datasets, machine learning, and natural language processing (NLP).
 I'm also trained in classical experimentation methods in Social Psychology.
+Currently I am working at Otemon Gakuin University as a Specially Appointed Assistant Professor, being responsible for this university's institutional research, and teaching psychology and statistics.